-The PaSC will not hold any data, or itself provide direct access to data, instead it will automatically, frequently and periodically collect (harvest) metadata from Service Providers and other sources, and use the metadata to power the its functionality.
-Fully automated harvesting is crucial to ensure that PaSC content is updated, and that it points to valid and correct end-points on the Service Provider-level.
+The CESSDA Data Catalogue will not hold any data itself, or itself provide direct access to data, instead it will automatically, frequently and periodically collect (harvest) metadata from Service Providers and other sources, using the metadata to power the its functionality.
+Fully automated harvesting is crucial to ensure that the CESSDA Data Catalogue content is updated, and that it points to valid and correct end-points on the Service Provider-level.
 For access to the data, the data catalogue will direct researchers to the source/service where the data may be obtained or analysed.